By Lindsey Gapen, Jermaine Pigee, Chris Linden, Anna Girgenti, Connor Carynski & Sarah Soenke

 “My uncle said it best to my father: ‘You have set a new standard for family weddings,” Chrissy recalls.
 “My dad replied, ‘I didn’t.
 The staff at Pheasant Run did.’” - LG

-When it came time to pick a wedding venue, the couple knew they wanted a place that had character and style.
-They found everything they wanted at Prairie Street Brewing Co., in Rockford, a riverside restaurant and brewery with three rooms available for wedding receptions.
-They married on July 9, 2016, as 215 people watched.
+The couple knew they wanted to get married at a brewery, and they found everything they wanted at Prairie Street Brewing Co., in Rockford.
+The riverside restaurant and brewery has three rooms available for wedding receptions.
+The couple locked down their venue in January 2016 and were married on July 1, 2017.

-Faith credits the Prairie Street staff for making the day run so smoothly.
+Michelle credits the Prairie Street staff for not only making the day run smoothly, but for inciting positive reviews from their guests.

 From their first visit to Rocky Waters Vineyard and Winery in 2013, Andrew Richmond and Erinn Strauch fell in love with it.